-Monuments Honouring Nurses In B.C
+Monuments and Commemorations Honouring Nurses In British Columbia

 Public monuments honouring nurses exist in various cities, including a famous statue of Florence Nightingale in central London and a well-known monument to Jeanne Mance in the center of Montreal.